Folkert Idsinga

-Folkert Lútsen Idsinga (born 22 December 1971) is a Dutch tax lawyer and politician of the conservative liberal People's Party for Freedom and Democracy (VVD).
-He was a partner at Baker McKenzie and has been serving as a member of the House of Representatives since the 2021 general election.
+Folkert Lútsen Idsinga ([ˈfɔlkərt ˈɪtsɪŋɣaː]; born 22 December 1971) is a Dutch tax lawyer and politician.

+He was a partner at law firm Baker McKenzie, and he was elected to the House of Representatives in the 2021 general election on behalf of the conservative liberal People's Party for Freedom and Democracy (VVD).
+Idsinga left the House in September 2023 to switch to New Social Contract (NSC), and he was re-elected in November 2023.
+He became State Secretary for Tax Affairs and the Tax Administration in the Schoof cabinet in July 2024, but he resigned four months later over questions about his personal finances.
+Idsinga was again a member of the House between November 2024 and November 2025.

 Early life and career

 Idsinga was born in 1971 in the Friesland village Bakkeveen and studied fiscal economics at the University of Groningen, graduating in 1996.
 He worked for the accounting firm Arthur Andersen until he took a job at the law firm Baker & McKenzie in 2002.
 Idsinga was specialized in value-added tax and became a partner in 2004.
 He was promoted to joint managing partner and co-chair of the board of directors of the company's Amsterdam office in July 2015.
 Idsinga stopped being managing partner in 2018 but kept working at Baker McKenzie as a partner.